LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. note::
    For more security, most log-in solutions require both a username and a password.
-The password is not checked unless the username matches first.
-This prevents site visitors from guessing passwords unless they know a valid username.
 Also, many login solutions restrict the number of login attempts that they will accept from a client s IP address, use salts, and iterate over the encryption algorithm thousands of times.
 To reiterate: You should consult a security expert if security is very important for your web site.